teekay/jcomments/README.md

 ## Tech stack

 The prototype is built with Typescript using the NestJS framework and PostgreSQL for data storage.
 Spam detection is delegated to Akismet (optional).

+## Integrations

+The prototype now features a sample integration with [Eleventy](https://www.11ty.dev/).
+More integrations to follow.